ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The procedure of provisioning a new access token to RS specified in this section applies to various cases when an OSCORE Security Context shared between C and RS has been deleted, for example as described in {{discard-context}}.

 Another exceptional case is when there is still a valid OSCORE Security Context but it needs to be updated, e.g., due to a policy limiting its use in terms of time or amount of processed data, or to the imminent exhaustion of the OSCORE Sender Sequence Number space.
-In this case, C and RS SHALL attempt to run the KUDOS key update protocol {{I-D.ietf-core-oscore-key-update}}, which is a lightweight alternative independent of ACE and EDHOC that does not require the posting of an access token.
+In this case, C and RS SHALL attempt to run the KUDOS key update protocol {{I-D.ietf-core-oscore-key-update}}, which is a lightweight alternative independent of ACE and EDHOC that does not require the uploading of an access token.
 If KUDOS is not supported, then C and RS falls back to EDHOC as outlined above.

 In either case, C and RS establish a new OSCORE Security Context that replaces the old one and will be used for protecting their communications from then on.
-In particular, RS MUST associate the new OSCORE Security Context with the current (potentially re-posted) access token.
-Moreover, the session identifier, which is associated to the token series, remains unchanged even if C and RS have established a new EDHOC session.
-Unless C and RS re-run the EDHOC protocol, they preserve their OSCORE identifiers, i.e., the OSCORE Sender/Recipient IDs.
+In particular, RS MUST associate the new OSCORE Security Context with the current (potentially re-uploaded) access token.
+Furthermore, the SESSION\_ID identifying the token series to which the access token belongs to remains unchanged, even if C and RS have established a new EDHOC session.
+Unless C and RS re-run the EDHOC protocol, they preserve their OSCORE identifiers, i.e., their OSCORE Sender/Recipient IDs.

 ## Access Rights Verification # {#access-rights-verif}

 RS MUST follow the procedures defined in {{Section 5.10.2 of RFC9200}}.
 That is, if RS receives an OSCORE-protected request targeting a protected resource from C, then RS processes the request according to {{RFC8613}}, when Version 1 of OSCORE is used.
-Future specifications may define new versions of OSCORE, which AS can indicate C and RS to use by means of the "osc\_version" field of EDHOC\_Information (see {{c-as-comm}}).
+Future specifications may define new versions of OSCORE, which AS can indicate C and RS to use by means of the "osc\_version" field of the EDHOC\_Information object (see {{c-as-comm}}).

 If OSCORE verification succeeds and the target resource requires authorization, RS retrieves the authorization information using the access token associated with the OSCORE Security Context.
-Then, RS must verify that the authorization information covers the target resource and the action intended by C on it.
+Then, RS MUST verify that the authorization information covers the target resource and the action intended by C on it.

 ## Access Token Invalidity